WPTF: Station upgrade

 In June 1940, WPTF was authorized to operate unlimited hours, using a directional antenna to limit westward signals after sunset in San Francisco.
-A month later the station was granted a construction permit to install new transmitter equipment and increase its power to 50,000 watts, the maximum for AM stations in the U.S. A new transmission plant was constructed at the Cary transmitter site, which included replacing the two existing towers with 370-foot (113 meter) Blaw Know towers.
+A month later the station was granted a construction permit to install new transmitter equipment and increase its power to 50,000 watts, the maximum for AM stations in the U.S. A new transmission plant was constructed at the Cary transmitter site, which included replacing the two existing towers with 370-foot (113-meter) Blaw-Knox towers.
 The upgrade to 50,000 watts was delayed when a fire destroyed a new transmitter before it could go into regular service.
 On May 24, 1941, WPTF began operating with a replacement 50,000 watt transmitter.
 The next day, the station held an "open house" at the transmitter site, to show off "the new equipment, as modern and powerful as any in the country".

 As of 1948, WPTF became an affiliate of the NBC Red Network.
 That year the station also received permission to install a third, taller, tower, designed to support the antenna for a new FM station.

 Since the 1960s

 Bart Ritner went to work at WPTF in 1966, staying for 39 years.
 He hosted the morning show "Ask Your Neighbor", with people giving advice or recipes.
 His most popular show was "Open Line", an hour-long call-in-show started in 1966 and expanded to two hours in 1973.
 Don Curtis, whose company later bought the station called the show "one of the nation's first daily two-way talk programs".
 Ritner moved to news in 1980.
 He was the only reporter at a 1982 hostage incident at Central Prison, helping to negotiate and end the standoff.
 Ritner returned to "Open Line" in 1986 and moved it from evenings to afternoons.

 By the 1970s, WPTF offered a "full service format with news, talk, and adult contemporary music".
+On July 1, 1983, WPTF began broadcasting in C-QUAM AM stereo.
 Bob Kwesell, whose conservative views offended a number of listeners but attracted many newcomer and increased advertising, was dropped on November 17, 1986.

-In 1991, Durham Life exited broadcasting in order to focus on its core insurance business.
-In 1996, the opening images of the music video for the Squirrel Nut Zippers song Hell included still photographs of the WPTF transmitter site in Cary, in order to establish the video's 1940s theme.
+In 1991, Durham Life exited broadcasting to focus on its core insurance business.
 WPTF served as the flagship station for the NC State Wolfpack sports network for more than 40 years, until in 2008 the Wolfpack Sports Marketing announced it had signed a ten-year deal to move to Capitol Broadcasting Company's WRAL-FM.
 NC State athletic officials cited their desire to be on an FM signal with a multi-year contract and the ability to collect more local advertising revenue, conditions that Curtis Media was unwilling to provide.
 Some Wolfpack fans around the East Coast were unhappy with the move because it cut the audience of Wolfpack sports, especially at night, because of the reduced power.